OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_developmentenvironment.md

     docker-compose -p OmniaPlatform down --rmi all
 ```

-This will stop every running container from the `OmniaPlatform` project and then remove them all, including it's images.
+This will stop every running container from the `OmniaPlatform` project and then remove them all, including its images.

 **NOTE:** This command doesn't remove local storage data.